 Some vegetables can tolerate light frost and still be edible.
 Brussels sprouts and collard greens develop a sweeter and milder flavor if a light frost falls on them in early autumn.
 However, it is best to select vegetables to grow that will reach maturity before the first frost.

 Choose cool season vegetables, like broccoli, cabbage, carrots, chard, kale, lettuce, mustard, onions, and radishes to grow in a fall garden.
 If the first frost comes earlier than predicted, this vegetable will survive, maybe with the outer leaves slightly frost-burnt, but edible.

 The toughest cool season vegetables to plant are beets, brussels sprouts, carrots, collards, parsley, and spinach.
 These plants can survive below freezing temperatures and frost.

 After deciding which vegetables to grow, select seed varieties that reach maturity quickly.
 Each seed packet will list how many days it will take from the time the seed is planted until a time the produce is ready to harvest.
 This will let you know if there is enough time left in the season to grow that variety of vegetable.

 Unless the ground is frozen solid, it is never too late to plant a fall vegetable garden.
 Something can almost always be grown and harvested, if it has some protection from the elements.
 Radishes, baby carrots, green onions, lettuce and kohlrabi only need 30 days to reach harvest and can easily be grown in containers placed on an outdoor deck that provides them protection from cold nighttime temperatures and chilly winds.

-Image by: Joshua ResnickLiquid error: Could not find asset snippets/relatedblogs.liquid
+Image by: Joshua ResnickLiquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid